robotframework/robotframework/atest/README.rst

 Python in general, but the main reason is that the JVM is started by acceptance dozens of times and it always takes few seconds.

-When acceptance tests are run, Python, Jython, and IronPython interpreters should be used to verify interoperability with all supported interpreters.
-Tests can (and should) also be run using different interpreter versions and on different operating systems.
+Before a release tests should be executed separately using  Python, Jython, and IronPython to verify interoperability with all supported interpreters.
+Tests should also be run using different interpreter versions (when applicable) and on different operating systems.

-The results of the test execution are written to ``results`` folder.
-The directory contains output, log and report files of the execution as well as a separate directory for other outputs.
+The results of the test execution are written into an interpreter specific directory under the ``atest/results`` directory.
+Temporary outputs created during the execution are created under the system temporary directory.

 Test data
 ---------

-The test data is divided to two, test data part (``testdata`` folder) and running part (``robot`` folder).
+The test data is divided to two, test data part (``atest/testdata`` folder) and running part (``atest/robot`` folder).
 Test data side contains test cases for different features.
 Running side contains the actual acceptance test cases that run the test cases on the test data side and verify their results.